deckhouse/virtualization/docs/USER_GUIDE.md

 Snapshots can be consistent or inconsistent; this is controlled by the `requiredConsistency` parameter.
 By default, `requiredConsistency` is set to `true`, which means a consistent snapshot is required.

-A consistent snapshot guarantees a consistent and complete state of the virtual machine's disks.
+A consistent snapshot guarantees a consistent and complete state of disk data.
 Such a snapshot can be created when one of the following conditions is met:

+- The disk is not attached to any virtual machine — the snapshot will always be consistent.
 - The virtual machine is turned off.
-- [`qemu-guest-agent`](#guest-os-agent) is installed in the guest system, which temporarily suspends the file system at the time the snapshot is created to ensure its consistency.
+- [`qemu-guest-agent`](#guest-os-agent) is installed and running in the guest system, which temporarily suspends ("freezes") the file system at the time the snapshot is created to ensure its consistency.

 An inconsistent snapshot may not reflect a consistent state of the virtual machine's disks and its components.
 Such a snapshot is created if the VM is running and `qemu-guest-agent` is not installed or not running in the guest OS.
 If the snapshot manifest explicitly specifies the `requiredConsistency: false` parameter, but `qemu-guest-agent` is running, an attempt will be made to freeze the file system to ensure that the snapshot is consistent.